Abed1985/Network-Programing/JUNOS-LLDP-DESC-PYEZ/README.md

-ode utilizes Juniper PyeZ to pring the output of interface description and LLDP output information
+The code utilizes Juniper PyeZ to pring the output of interface description and LLDP output information
 # in an excel workbook , sheet per host
 # usage : python3 junos-desc-lldp.py "root" , where "root" is the username to connect to devices ssh/netconf and will prompt
 # the user for a password